thiennp/frontend-mastery-hub/levels/55/README.md

-# Level 55: Web APIs & Browser Features
+# Level 55: State Management Patterns

 ## Overview
-This level focuses on web apis & browser features and provides comprehensive learning materials, examples, and projects.
+This level focuses on state management patterns and provides comprehensive learning materials, examples, and projects.

 ## Learning Objectives
 By the end of this level, you will:
-- Understand the core concepts of web apis & browser features
+- Understand the core concepts of state management patterns
 - Master practical implementation techniques
 - Build real-world projects
 - Apply best practices and patterns